Want to think like Einstein? Use these brain boosters to increase your brainpower.

-Water enhances the brain’s electrochemical activity – dehydration slows it!
+Water enhances the brain’s electrochemical activity.
+Dehydration slows it, leading to cognitive problems.

 Same with reading a book upside down, turn the pictures in your home upside down for a while.
 Allow your brain to adjust to this new perspective.

 Doodle and draw visual notes or solutions to problems instead of using numbers or text.

-A study conducted in the University of California-Irvine, found a temporary spike in IQ in students after they listening to Mozart.
+A study conducted at the University of California-Irvine found a temporary spike in IQ in students after they listening to Mozart.
 Weird but true.

 Explore audiobooks, attending seminars or online courses.